capnspacehook/egress-eddie/README.md

 # egress-eddie

-Egress Eddie is a simple tool designed to do one thing: filter outbound traffic by hostname.
+Egress Eddie is a simple tool designed to do one thing: filter outbound traffic by hostname on Linux.
 Iptables and nftables both only let you filter by IP address, generally if you want to filter by hostname you need a proxy for the specific protocol you're trying to filter.
 But Egress Eddie allows you to filter all TCP and UDP traffic by hostname, regardless of the protocol being used